dakbar/dakbar.github.io/index.md

 layout: default
 ---

-# I am Daniyal Akbar, a passionate IoT enthusiast.
+# I am Daniyal Akbar, a passionate Python programmer.

 ## What I Do